 A Grand Life at Grand Canyon

-Exhibit runs January 23, through September 8, 2020.
+EXHIBIT TEMPORARILY CLOSED Exhibit was scheduled to run January 23, through September 8, 2020.
 At first glance, Kolb Studio appears to be an old house perched on the rim of the canyon.

 However, if you step inside, or see it from Bright Angel Trail on your hike out of the canyon, you get the sense it is much more than that.